-Job OpportunitiesThrough USC MonsterTrak, the Career Planning and Placement Center has internships, part- and full-time job openings available on- and off-campus.
-Many of the jobs listed in the Career Center are work-study positions which can be a part of a student's financial aid package.
-Students interested in obtaining a job should access the online job listing service available 24 hours a day by registering at the site (careers.usc.edu).
+Job OpportunitiesThrough USC MonsterTRAK, the Career Planning and Placement Center has internships and part- and full-time job postings.
+This includes both on- and off-campus opportunities, as well as Work Study positions.
+Students interested in obtaining a job, should access the online job listing service available 24 hours a day by visiting the CPPC Web site and registering for MonsterTRAK at careers.usc.edu.

 Center for Academic SupportThe Center for Academic Support (CAS) is the location of the central resource and referral agency for learning enrichment at USC.
 CAS staff work with USC faculty, staff and students to complement and enhance optimal use of the educational resources of the university.
 The goals of this program are to facilitate independent learning, critical thinking, integrative understanding and responsible action.